FM Says Pak, China Are Trusted Friends, Nothing Can Come Between Them - UrduPoint

 FM Says Pak, China Are Trusted Friends, Nothing Can Come Between Them

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jul, 2021 ) :Foreign Minister Makhdoom Shah Mahmood Qureshi Saturday while expressing satisfaction over the ever-growing bilateral ties between Pakistan and China, said that both were trusted friends and nothing could come between them.
+ISLAMABAD, Jul 24 (UrduPoint / Pakistan Point News - 25th Jul, 2021 ) :Foreign Minister Makhdoom Shah Mahmood Qureshi expressing satisfaction over the ever-growing bilateral ties between Pakistan and China has said that both were trusted friends and nothing could come between them.

 Addressing a presser along with his Chinese counterpart Wang Yi after holding third session of the foreign ministers' strategic dialogue in Chengdu, capital city of Chinese Sichuan province, he said the bilateral relations between the two countries were moving in the right direction.
 "Our strategic, economic and security cooperation moved at speed and determination.
 I reassure, the leadership and people of China that we are friends and will remain as friends.
 Let the world know…. that we are trusted friends.
 And nothing come (in) between us," he added.